IELTS Speaking Sample 6

 A. Tourism in Singapore is very famous and it is indeed a major industry to our economy and GDP.
 We get more than double tourists each year than our own population.
 A majority of the tourists who visit Singapore come from Indonesia, Malaysia, China, Australia and India.
 Other countries from where a significant number of tourists visit Singapore each year are the Philippines, Japan, the UK, Thailand and the United States.

-The visiting tourists come from different age groups and among them 20-40 years old could be seen more frequently.
-Some tourists come to enjoy their holidays, some come for shopping and business needs and some of them are adventure seekers and explorer.
+The visiting tourists come from different age groups and among them, 20-40 years old could be seen more frequently.
+Some tourists come to enjoy their holidays, some come for shopping and business needs and some of them are adventure seekers and explorers.

 Q. In what ways has tourism changed your country?

-Among the negative impacts, I would say air pollution has increased from all the carbon emissions from planes and land transport.
-Some loss of authenticity of culture and traditions was obvious.
+Among the negative impacts, I would say air pollution has increased from all the carbon emissions from planes and land transports.
+Some loss of authenticity of culture and traditions was obvious too.

 Describe a memorable event in your life.